SSPkrolik/smtp/README.md

     Shows the simplest chain of routines to send e-mail message via unencrypted channel.

- 2. `lowlevel-logged`

-    Similar to `lowlevel` but also demonstrates possibities of `SmtpReply` structure to get and log messages from SMTP server.

- 3. `lowlevel-safe`

-    Similar to `lowlevel-logged` but also shows how to check if errors happened during mail sending session.

- 4. `highlevel`

-    Shows the simples chain of routines to send e-mail via unencrypted channel.
-    Also you can find this example in this wiki page below.

 You can enter folder `examples/<example-project-name>` and perform `$ dub` in order to run and test example.